sindresorhus/p-whilst/readme.md

 #### condition

-Type: `function`
+Type: `Function`

-Should return a boolean of whether to continue.
+Expected to return a boolean of whether to continue.

 #### action

-Type: `function`
+Type: `Function`

 Action to run for each iteration.